Algorithms for the rational approximation of matrix-valued functions: Conclusion

 \section{Conclusion}

 We proposed an extension of the AAA algorithm to the case of matrix-valued interpolation.
 The block-AAA method uses a new generalized barycentric representation of the interpolant with matrix-valued weights.
 Our numerical experiments indicate that this modification allows for the computation of accurate approximants of low order.
 Having a low order might be particularly interesting in cases where the approximant needs to be linearized for further processing, e.g., in the context of nonlinear eigenvalue computations.
 In the appendix we show how the generalized barycentric interpolants can be linearized into a corresponding eigenvalue problem of size proportional to the order.
+Hence, for a fixed sampling accuracy, a linearization obtained from a block-AAA approximant can be of considerably smaller dimension than that obtained from another scalar-denominator method.
 The use of block-AAA for this application will be explored in future work.
 In terms of algorithmic complexity and runtime, the block-AAA method is currently inefficient and can be practically applied only for problems of small dimensions.
 Further work is required to improve its performance.
 One approach to deal with this shortcoming could be to replace the full singular value decomposition performed at each step of block-AAA with a CUR decomposition (selecting only a small number of relevant columns and rows in the block Loewner matrix), and to somehow restrict the search for the next interpolation point to a smaller set.

 Our comparisons indicated that there was no method that always performed best with respect to accuracy and runtime.
 Interpolation-based methods are often cheaper to run, but they may suffer in the presence of noise for which approximation-based methods perform better.
 It seems fair to say that, despite the exciting recent developments in the area, there is still a lot of work to be done to design robust and fast methods for the rational approximation of matrix-valued functions.